filswan/go-swan-client/README.md

 - [sender].output_dir, only used when -out-dir is omitted in command, see [Configuration](#Configuration)

 **Files generated after this step:**
-- [task-name].csv: a CSV generated for updating offline deal status and filling deal CID for offline deals
+- [task-name].csv: A CSV generated for updating offline deal status and filling deal CID for offline deals
-- [task-name]-deals.csv: deal CID updated based on [task-name]-metadata.csv generated on previous step
+- [task-name]-deals.csv: Deal CID updated based on [task-name]-metadata.csv generated on previous step
-- [task-name]-deals.json: deal CID updated based on [task-name]-metadata.json generated on previous step, see [Offline Deal](#Offline-Deal)
+- [task-name]-deals.json: Deal CID updated based on [task-name]-metadata.json generated on previous step, see [Offline Deal](#Offline-Deal)

 ### Option:two: Auto-bid deal
-- After swan allocated a miner to a task, the client needs to sending auto-bid deals using the information submitted to swan in step `Create A Task`
+- After swan allocated a miner to a task, the client needs to sending auto-bid deals using the information submitted to swan in step [Create A Task](#Create-A-Task).
 - This step is executed in infinite loop mode, it will send auto-bid deals contiuously when there are deals that can meet below conditions.

 **Conditions:**
 - `your tasks in swan`
+- `public task`
 - `bid-mode=auto`
 - `status=Assigned`
 - `miner is not null`